 In 1977 a team of South African divers discovered the Dodington off Bird Island, but a search of the wreck only yielded copper ingots, silver coins and a cannon.
 According to reports an international team returned to the Dodington last year and, using modern methods, carried out an exhaustive search, but to no avail.
 The team then claims to have stumbled upon the wreck of a smaller, faster, vessel from the same era, heavily armed and almost certainly the craft of a pirate.

 The ship contained 1400 gold coins of the type and date that Clive had withdrawn.
 The gold weighed 620 ounces, five percent short of Clive’s consignment.
 Mr Richard Bishop, coin specialist at Spink’s Auctioneers, was unable to give definitive answers yesterday, but was confident of the authenticity of the find.
 "We don’t know where the shipwreck is, but we know it is further along the route between the Cape and Madagascar," he said.
 Mr Bishop refused to reveal the identity of the divers.
 He said the treasure was being sold by a coin expert in Florida, US, to raise money for the diving team to continue the exploration.

-Portuguese gold coins, alleged to have been unlawfully removed from the East India ship Dodington which sank in what are now South African territorial waters off its eastern coast in 1755, have been returned to South Africa in a negotiated settlement.
+Portuguese gold coins, alleged to have been unlawfully removed from ten returned tohe East India ship Dodington which sank in what are now South African territorial waters off its eastern coast in 1755, have be South Africa in a negotiated settlement.
 The returned coins amount to a third of the total quantity in dispute.
 The rest are being retained by a Florida coin dealer who had consigned them for sale at Spink & Son in London.
 South Africa had issued its claim in London four years ago relying on a South African law which prohibits exports of cultural objects without a permit.
 According to a report in The Independent (18th February 2001) Spink had refused to return the coins to the dealer once the suggestion of impropriety came to light.